 - 30 January 2013

-The Office of Fair Trading (OFT) study of the UK petrol and diesel market found that little action is needed.
+The Office of Fair Trading (OFT) has confirmed Northern Ireland's position as the most expensive part of the UK for petrol and diesel.

 "The evidence gathered by the OFT suggests that at a national level, competition is working well in the UK road fuel sector," its report said.

 It found the UK has some of Europe's cheapest fuel prices before tax.

 It said there was very little evidence that petrol and diesel prices rise quickly when oil prices go up, but are slow to fall when prices drop.